Telephone interpreter & remote interpreter solutions

 Drawbacks of a remote or telephone interpreter

-Audio-visual remote interpreting – delivered via for example WhatsApp – is better, but as anyone who’s ever video-conferenced knows the difference between watching someone onscreen, and “being there” in person, is enormous.
+Audio-visual remote interpreting – delivered via for example WhatsApp – is better, but as anyone who’s ever video-conferenced knows, the difference between watching someone onscreen, and “being there” in person, is enormous.

 A further – and important – factor is the reassurance that the presence of a human interpreter can offer service users.
-We’ve delivered thousands of hours of interpreting to refugees, working with social care and medical staff, and while the feedback is always positive it’s apparent from our follow-up conversations that interviews and appointments achieve far more in a face-to-face format than they do delivered remotely or by telephone.
+We’ve delivered thousands of hours of interpreting to refugees, working with social care and medical staff, and while the feedback is always positive it’s apparent from our follow-up conversations that interviews and appointments achieve far more in a face-to-face format than they do when delivered remotely or by telephone.

-A final consideration is that a remote interpreter can offer only limited assistance with completing documents or paperwork.
+A final consideration is that a remote interpreter can offer only very limited assistance with completing documents or paperwork.